petecarapetyan/fauxnoose/docs/believe/index.md

 # Believe

-There is no sense in making your own observations when we can fire your dopamine receptors for you!
+Let us fire your dopamine receptors for you!

-Let us take any beliefs that you may prefer, and expand them by finding corroborating evidence, no matter how flimsy.
-Remember,arguments can always be made, no matter what logic.
+We'll take any beliefs that you prefer, and expand them by finding corroborating evidence, no matter how flimsy or nonsensical.
+Remember, arguments can always be made, no matter what the logic is!
 We hire the best debaters, and pay them millions of dollars a year to argue your favorite beliefs.

+Instant gratification.
 Tune in!

 Truth can be depressing!
 Working together, we come up with _**our own better versions of truth**_, and then bounce them around in our own echo chamber in an infinite, gratuitous loop.